 Turbo (2013) actually managed to underperformRise of the Guardians at the box office (though oddly enough the studio didn't take nearly as big a hit, only losing $13.5 million on the film).
 This was a major blow to DreamWorks as they were hoping that the film would result in their next billion-dollar franchise (or more accurately, that it would result in their version of Pixar's own billion-dollar racing franchise Cars).
-A made-for-Netflix show called Turbo F.A.S.T. was put into development before the film came out and premiered in December 2013, but at this point any chance of a Turbo sequel is all but dead.
+A made-for-Netflix show called Turbo F.A.S.T. was put into development before the film came out and premiered in December 2013, but that show's lukewarm reception coupled with a lawsuit against the film means that any chance of a Turbo sequel is all but dead.

 The last forty years have seen several examples of attempted hard-boiled detective/police/private eye films series that never reached more than one film.